brandur/sorg/content/drafts/rust-web.md

-of the pitfalls that traditionally plague ORMs have been avoided -- for example, `diesel` doesn't try to pretend that SQL dialects across every major database are the same, it correctly excludes a specialized DSL for migrations, and it doesn't do automagical connection management at the global level.
+of the pitfalls that traditionally plague ORMs have been avoided -- for example, `diesel` doesn't try to pretend that SQL dialects across every major database are the same, it excludes a custom DSL for migrations (raw SQL is used instead), and it doesn't do automagical connection management at the global level.
 It _does_ bake powerful Postgres features like upsert and `jsonb` right into the core library, and provides powerful safety mechanics wherever possible.

 Most of my database queries are written using `diesel`'s type-safe DSL.
 If I misreference a field, try to insert a